Welcome to today's edition of the Rush 24-7 podcast.

 He was a big contributor.

-No, no, that wasn't Bill Manley.
+No, no, it wasn't Bill Manley.

-They can't stop the President.
+They can't stop the president.

-Uh the president then continued.
+The president then continued.

 This is one more comment from him.